 Mattie is also torn between her duty to her family and her dream of going to college.
 Her family lives in a rural area and they work extra hard making a living off of the land, made especially difficult since her mother has passed away and there are three younger girls to look after.

 The Edgar Awards are presented every year by the Mystery Writers of America and are often considered the most prestigious awards for the mystery genre.
-This year's awards were presented this weekend and the winners include:
+This year's awards were presented this week and the winners include:

 Investigating a serial carjacker whose actual targets are young children in back seats, Jack Caffery teams up once again with police diver Sergeant Flea Marley, whose life is endangered by a discovery in an abandoned, half-submerged tunnel.

 Celia Scott and her family move back to her husband's hometown in Kansas, where his sister died under mysterious circumstances twenty years before, and where Celia and two of her children struggle to adjust--especially when a local girl disappears.

 In 1919, the McNaughton Corporation is the pinnacle of American industry located in Evesden-a shining metropolis, the best that the world has to offer.
 But then eleven union men are butchered by hand in the blink of an eye.
 Now, one man, Cyril Hayes, must fix this and uncover the dark secret behind the inventions of McNaughton.

 The Pulitzer Prizes were awarded this week with the announcement that there will not be a fiction winner for 2012.
 This isn't the first time that there was no prize, but the announcement still comes as sort of a shock.
 Three finalists had already been announced, Train Dreams by Denis Johnson, Swamplandia! by Karen Russell, and The Pale King by the late David Foster Wallace.